turingcompl33t/windows-internals/SystemArchitecture/README.md

 The export examples from each subsystem DLL are illustrative of the particular role that each is meant to serve in implementing the Windows subsystem.

+**Aside: _kernel32.dll_ vs _kernelbase.dll_**

+Starting with Windows 7, Windows introduced a new layer of indirection into core system DLL export resolution and implementation in an attempt to minimize the cost to applications of requesting OS services.
+The _kernel32.dll_ vs _kernelbase.dll_ distinction is one such example of this change in which the _kernelbase.dll_ binary was introduced in Windows 7 and now contains the implementation of various functions from _kernel32.dll_ (as well as _advapi32.dll_).
+This implies that the actual function exports from _kernel32.dll_ are in fact forwarded to implementations in _kernelbase.dll_.

+See the experiment "Kernel32Forwarding" for a demonstration of this behavior.

 ### System Support Library (ntdll.dll)

 The system support library, _ntdll.dll_, has the following properties: